 Research yourself before an interview

 This one’s a bit weird, but hear me out.
-If you’re like me and had a bit of a gap between jobs, I think it’s good to look back over your resume (which you triple-checked, remember?) and remind yourself of your skills and experience.
+If you’re like me and had a bit of a gap between jobs, I think it’s good to look back over your resume and remind yourself of your skills and experience.
 Especially if the experience listed on your resume is a bit older, it’s good to remind yourself of those roles: what you did, what you learned, what skills that position gave you, etc. It’s easy to forget how qualified you actually are after dozens of rejections.

 If there was a specific job I was preparing for, I would always go through the list of job responsibilities and match them with the skills or experience I had listed on my resume.
 That way, when asked about what experience I had or what I could bring to the position, I would give specific examples from my professional history of how I was qualified.

 Have a “Jobs” folder with all your best work in it

 In my field, sending in writing and editing samples (we call them “clips” in the biz) with job applications is pretty standard.
 But even if your field doesn’t do that type of thing, I would still recommend having a “jobs” folder with all of your best stuff ready to go.
 Did you contribute to a big project at your last job?
 Send them a copy and point out the stuff you were responsible for.
 Or if you were responsible for adding a certain feature to the website, send them a link and tell them you were the mastermind!
 This might be the journalist in me speaking but always do your best to show, don’t tell.